jts/ncov-tools/README.md

 # file contains the metadata in simple tab-delimited format
 # one column must be 'sample'
 metadata: metadata.tsv

+#
+# set this flag to true to include lineage assignments with pangolin in the output plots
+#
+assign_lineages: true
 ```

 ## Running